android2221/arduino-projects/heads-up-light/README.md

 ## Adjusting sensitivity
 Tl; dr: Change the 'threshHold' variable in the 'readButton' function.

-Attaching a wire to a touch pin can act a bit like an antenna.
-Debugging through a serial port seemed to increase the threshold considerably over what happened when I was not attached to the serial port.
+Attaching a long wire to a touch pin can act a bit like an antenna.
+Debugging through a serial port seemed to increase the threshold considerably over what happened when a computer was not attached to the serial port.
 You may need to increase this during debugging, and lower it for run time.